scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 PCBs contain inter-domain topology and authentication information, and can include additional metadata that helps with path management and selection.
 The beaconing process itself is divided into routing processes on two levels, where *core* or inter-ISD is based on the (selective) sending of PCBs without a defined direction, and *intra-ISD* beaconing on top-to-bottom propagation.
 Beaconing is initiated by core ASes, therefore each ISD MUST have at least one core AS.

 - *Core or Inter-ISD beaconing* is the process of constructing path segments between core ASes in the same or in different ISDs.
-During core beaconing, the Control Service of a core AS either initiates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
+During core beaconing, the Control Service of a core AS either originates PCBs or propagates PCBs received from neighboring core ASes to other neighboring core ASes.
 - *Intra-ISD beaconing* creates path segments from core ASes to non-core ASes.
-For this, the Control Services of core ASes create PCBs and sends them to the non-core child ASes (typically customer ASes) at regular intervals.
+For this, the Control Services of core ASes originates PCBs and sends them to the non-core child ASes (typically customer ASes) at regular intervals.
 The Control Service of a non-core child AS receives these PCBs and forwards them to its child ASes, and so on until the PCB reaches an AS without any children.
 As a result, all ASes within an ISD receive path segments to reach the core ASes of their ISD and register reciprocal segments with the Control Service of the associated core ASes.

 On its way, a PCB accumulates cryptographically protected path and forwarding information per traversed AS.
 At every AS, metadata as well as information about the AS's ingress and egress interfaces is added to the PCB.
 The full PCB message format is described in [](#pcbs).
 PCBs are used to construct path segments.
 ASes register them to make them available to other ASes, as described in [](#path-segment-reg).